 Don’t go it alone.
-Retain an injury lawyer.
+Retain a scooter injury lawyer.

 Given the lack of specific legal guidelines for scooters, civil litigation is extremely tricky.
 If you or a loved one have been hurt in an accident involving a motor scooter in Fort Lauderdale or elsewhere in Broward County, you need a local injury attorney by your side who will sort through the myriad of red tape, then identify and pursue the responsible parties, while you focus on your recovery.

 Krupnick Campbell Malone understands that the last thing you need at this difficult time is added stress and frustration.
 Talk to our Florida scooter accident attorneys about your case today and discover how our extensive experience can help you recover monetary compensation for your pain, suffering and lost wages.